 Paying money for someone’s priceless expertise isn’t a bad idea.
 One of the biggest names in this field is Ramit Sethi, who offers courses like “Earn 1k.”
 He writes, “This isn’t some 50-page ebook.
 I hired a professional videographer and created hours of HD video to demonstrate a structured process to help you earn money.”

 He’s right on.
 Purveyors of digital tutorials aren’t tossing a PDF up for sale.
 They’re pushing out high-level content in the most accessible and appealing forms.
 And they’re seeing a hefty ROI.
+There’s some serious money to be made if you wish to sell videos online.

 While brick-and-mortar establishments still have their place, the biggest arena for the forward-thinking business person is in selling downloads and digital products.
 Those who are ready to hang their shingle, so to speak, have plenty of options for breaking in and making it big.